Michael Smerconish: Controversy

-As part of the 2024 pro-Palestinian protests on university campuses, students at Dickinson College protested to rescind Michael Smerconish's invitation as commencement speaker for the Class of 2024 due to remarks in his 2004 book Flying Blind advocating for racial profiling.
+As part of the 2024 pro-Palestinian protests on university campuses, students at Dickinson College protested to revoke Michael Smerconish's invitation as commencement speaker for the Class of 2024 due to remarks in his 2004 book Flying Blind advocating for racial profiling.
 In response, Smerconish addressed the students' demands on his podcast and website, stating that although he had not reviewed the book recently, he would likely "stand behind every single word."

 Subsequently, Dickinson College decided to revoke his invitation and honorary degree, citing "overwhelming opposition from our faculty and students" and concerns that his presence could distract from the commencement event, according to President John E. Jones.

 In December 2024, Smerconish lamented the fact that there are no makeshift memorials commemorating the death of UnitedHealthcare CEO Brian Thompson who was assassinated in New York City earlier that month.
 Smerconish compared Thompson to cultural icons such as John Lennon as well as victims of police brutality like George Floyd and people who'd been victims of political violence such as Heather Heyer who was murdered by a far-right extremist while counter-protesting at the Unite the Right rally.

+Lawsuit

+On July 15, 2025, Michael Smerconish, Jeffery Doty, Rachel Shanok, and David Thornburgh filed a lawsuit against the Commonwealth of Pennsylvania for the right of independently registered voters to participate in the state’s primary elections.
+The four plaintiffs assert that their exclusion from primary elections is a violation of their voting rights under the Free and Equal Election Clause of the Pennsylvania Constitution.

+In his essay detailing his reasoning for filing the lawsuit, Smerconish stated that “there are more than one million [independently] registered voters here in Pennsylvania and yet, we don’t have a say in primary elections even though our tax dollars are being used to stage such contests... which are often destiny, effectively determining the outcome in a majority of Pennsylvania state House and state Senate races.”

+In an increasingly polarized, bipartisan climate, Smerconish champions centrist influence in politics.
+“Our missing voice is often one of moderation which is in short supply in our polarized times.
+I firmly believe that when independent voters are excluded from the nomination process, we foster the rise of the extremes at both ends of the political spectrum.
+Better would be a system that forces candidates to have to appeal to a broader cross-section of society including those for whom compromise is not a dirty word.”